 In March 2015, the Irish Government launched IFS2020, a five-year strategy for the IFS sector in Ireland.
 The Strategy aims to create 10,000 net new jobs in the sector by 2020.
 IFS2020 is a ‘whole-of-Government’ approach to driving the growth and the development of Internatioal Financial Services in Ireland.
 It builds on our strength in talent, technology, innovation and excellent client services, while focusing on capturing new opportunities in a changing marketplace and embracing the highest standards of governance.

-In May 2016, the Taoiseach appointed Eoghan Murphy TD as Minister of State for Financial Services at the Department of Finance.
-The appointment of Minister of State Murphy with specific responsibly for financial services emphasises the vitally important role International Financial Services play in the Irish economy, and that the implementation of IFS2020 will continue to be a priority.
-Minister of State Murphy will progress the work previously carried out by former Minister of State Simon Harris, in conjunction with stakeholders across the public and private sectors.
+In June 2017, the Taoiseach appointed Michael D’Arcy TD as Minister of State for Financial Services at the Department of Finance.
+Minister of State D’Arcy will progress the work previously carried out by former Minister of State Eoghan Murphy, in conjunction with stakeholders across the public and private sectors.

 IFS2020 is part of the Government’s Action Plan for Jobs, a key strategy to create favorable conditions for job creation in Ireland.
 The IFS2020 employment target of 10,000 net new jobs is part of the Government’s overall objective to restore the economy to full employment.
-Employment in the IFS sector increased by 7.4% during 2015, bringing the numbers of people directly employed in IFS at end-2015 to over 38,000, and keeping the Strategy firmly on track to reach its ambitious growth target by the end of 2019.
+Employment in the IFS sector increased by 13% during 2015 and 2016, bringing the numbers of people directly employed in IFS at end-2016 to approximately 40,000, and keeping the Strategy firmly on track to reach its growth target of 10,000 net new jobs by the end of 2019.

 The IFS2020 Strategy is divided into five key strategic priorities: